TobikoData/sqlmesh/docs/concepts/glossary.md

 # Glossary

+## Abstract Syntax Tree
+A tree representation of the syntactic structure of source code.
+Each tree node represents a construct that occurs.
+The tree is abstract because it does not represent every detail appearing in the actual syntax; it also does not have a standard representation.

 ## CI/CD
 An engineering process that combines both Continuous Integration (automated code creation and testing) and Continuous Delivery (deployment of code and tests) in a manner that is scalable, reliable, and secure.
 SQLMesh accomplishes this with [tests](tests.md) and [audits](audits.md).